What Are Good Carbs?

 What Are Bad Carbs?

-On the contrary, the term bad carbs is typically applied to forms of simple carbohydrate.
-Because these forms of carbohydrate are higher in sugar, and lower in fibre and starch, they are considered less than ideal sources of carbohydrate.
+On the contrary, the term bad carbs is typically applied to forms of simple carbohydrates.
+Because these forms of carbohydrates are higher in sugar and lower in fiber and starch, they are considered less than ideal sources of carbohydrates.
 However, it is important to make the distinction between whole food sources of simple carbohydrates (fruit, milk, honey, etc..) and refined food sources of simple carbohydrates (soda, candy, and sugar).
 As the name implies, refined carbohydrates are carbohydrate-based foods that are no longer present in their natural form.
 Although they may have been harvested in the fields, the way they have been processed is very far removed from their original format.
-The term refined carbs specifically refers to grain-based products and/or sources of processed sugar.
+The term refined carbs specifically refer to grain-based products and/or sources of processed sugar.
 Not only are refined carbohydrates devoid of their own nutrients, but they are considered forms of “empty” calories.
-Conversely, whole food forms of simple carbohydrate, such as fruit, are still in their natural form and, in addition to natural sugar, also contains fibre and essential nutrient.
+Conversely, whole food forms of simple carbohydrate, such as fruit, are still in their natural form and, in addition to natural sugar, also contains fiber and essential nutrient.
 Therefore, to make the generalization that all simple carbohydrates are “bad carbs” is not accurate, since it is the format in which they are consumed that is most important.

 So, What are the Healthiest Carbs to Eat?

-When it comes to carbs, it is important to understand that any form of whole food carbohydrate can be considered healthy.
-Although complex carbohydrates are often considered “good” carbs, whole food forms simple carbohydrates such as fruit, milk, maple syrup and honey can most certainly be considered healthy and can be included in a healthy diet.
-Almost all carbohydrate-based whole foods contain a combination of sugar, starch, and fibre, so trying to pit them against each other is largely a waste of time.
+When it comes to carbs, it is important to understand that any form of whole-food carbohydrate can be considered healthy.
+Although complex carbohydrates are often considered “good” carbs, whole food forms simple carbohydrates such as fruit, milk, maple syrup, and honey can most certainly be considered healthy and can be included in a healthy diet.
+Almost all carbohydrate-based whole foods contain a combination of sugar, starch, and fiber, so trying to pit them against each other is largely a waste of time.
 Instead of picking apart carbohydrates in their whole food form, it is best to focus on limiting refined sources of simple carbohydrates as much as possible.

 The Bottom Line